gumaerc-testorg/24.952-spring-2007/content/pages/syllabus.md

 ### Readings

 As always, we have associated readings with most of the topics covered in the class.
 Some of the readings will be designated as optional.
 All other readings are obligatory.
-Most of the readings are available in the [readings]({{< baseurl >}}/pages/readings) section.
+Most of the readings are available in the {{% resource_link eb85b65b-3fc1-5d51-96c3-2361ca6b9abe "readings" %}} section.

 ### Assignments